OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     * ``bootstrap_nreps``: number of bootstrap replications if the standard_error_method of the chosen estimator is bootstrap.
 Default is 300.
     * ``bootstrap_sample_size``: size of the samples that are drawn from the dataset with replacement if no bootstrap_samples are provided.
 Default is the number of observations in the dataset nobs.
     * ``bootstrap_nprocesses``: amount of multiprocessing during the calculation of bootstrap standard errors.
 The default is 'None' which means that all available cores are used.
+    * ``time_invariant_measurement_system``: Takes the values True or False (default).
+If True, measurement equations that occur in several periods are restricted to have the same parameters across those periods.
+To determine whether a measurement equation occurs more than once, the notion of equality has to be defined for measurement equations.
+Measurement equations are equal if and only if: 1) they use the same measurement variable.
+2) The same latent factors are measured.
+3) They occur in periods that use the same control variables.
+Currently, time invariant measurement system can only be used with the CHS-estimator.

+    ..
+Note:: If ``time_invariant_measurement_system`` is True, the normalizations across all occurrences of a measurement equation have to be compatible.
+It is considered compatible if a parameter is normalized in some periods but not in others.
+It is not compatible if a parameter is normalized to different values.
+In this case, an error will be raised.

 Differences between estimators:
 *******************************